mimowo/enhancements/keps/sig-apps/3329-retriable-and-non-retriable-failures/README.md

 already exiting Job configuration options.
 To mitigate this, we introduce minimal API which will allow to satisfy the main usage scenario.-->

-The Pod status (which includes exit codes) coule be lost if the failed pod is garbage collected.
+The Pod status (which includes exit codes) could be lost if the failed pod is garbage collected.
 First, it should be rather rare so the overall consequence of unnecessary pod restarts will be limited.
 Second, we can prevent this by using the feature of [job tracking with finalizers](https://kubernetes.io/docs/concepts/overview/working-with-objects/finalizers/).